-An acute valgus load to the elbow is frequently accompanied by contusion or tears of the flexor pronator origin with extensive soft tissue edema [2].
+An acute valgus load to the elbow is frequently accompanied by contusion or tears of the flexor pronator origin with extensive soft-tissue edema [2].
 Excessive tension on the medial elbow soft tissues in the setting of chronic valgus extension overload may also lead to the development of tendinosis and tears, most commonly affecting the pronator teres and the flexor carpi radialis [1].
-Tendinosis manifests on MRI as intermediate signal intensity within the tendon, often with focal enlargement.
-The observed areas of increased signal intensity correspond to areas of collagen disruption, mucoid or hyaline degeneration, and neovascularization [20].
+Tendinosis manifests on MRI as intermediate to increased T2 signal intensity within the tendon, often with focal enlargement (Fig. 11.14).
+The observed areas of increased signal intensity correspond to areas of collagen disruption, mucoid or hyaline degeneration, and neovascularization [26].
 Areas of heterotopic ossification or dystrophic calcification may also be observed at the origin of previously injured or chronically degenerated tendons.